apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 When the broker is started in the background, it creates a `data/apollo.pid` file which contains the process id of the process executing the broker.
-This file is typically used to integrated with external watch dog process such as [Monit](http://mmonit.com/monit/).
+This file is typically used to integrate with an external watch dog process such as [Monit](http://mmonit.com/monit/).

 #### On Windows